Identify the need to maintain individual feeding schedules for infants #1760

 2. Identify appropriate practices for identify and demonstrate an children: Identify importance of individual planning

-6. List and review recommended feeding schedules and identify strategies for introducing new food for children birth through age three
+4. List recommended feeding schedules and identify strategies for introducing new food for children birth through age three.

-7. List recommended feeding schedules and identify strategies for introducing new food for children birth through age three.
+5. List and review recommended feeding schedules and identifies strategies for introducing new food for children birth through age three

 Need help?
 Call us at 1(833)283-2241 (2TEACH1)